Kotlin/kotlinx.coroutines/docs/basics.md

 we can launch coroutines in the specific scope of the operation we are performing.

 In our example, we have `main` function that is turned into a coroutine using [runBlocking] coroutine builder.
-Every coroutine builder, including `runBlocking`, adds an instance of [CoroutineScope] to the scope its code block.
+Every coroutine builder, including `runBlocking`, adds an instance of [CoroutineScope] to the scope of its code block.
 We can launch coroutines in this scope without having to `join` them explicitly, because an outer coroutine (`runBlocking` in our example) does not complete until all the coroutines launched in its scope complete.
 Thus, we can make our example simpler: